ProzorroUKR/openprocurement.api/docs/source/standard/plan.rst

     Currency should be identical for all budget breakdown values and budget

     Sum of the breakdown values amounts can't be greater than budget amount  (except `tender.procurementMethodType` is `"esco"`)

+:additionalClassifications:

+    List of :ref:`Classification` objects

+    An array of additional classifications for the `budget.breakdown`.

+    If plan has `budget.breakdown.title` some of `local`, `crimea` it is required to have KPK additional classificator.

+    If plan has `budget.breakdown.title` is `state`
+    it is required to have KATOTTG and TKPKMB additional classificators.